altairwei/OccultBackpack/README.md

 - The backpack only takes up 2x3 space in your inventory (the same to cloaks).
 - The backpack has 7x5 storage space.
-- The Tailor of Osbrook is now selling a backpack in a new game.
+- The merchant of Osbrook is now selling a backpack in a new game.

 ## Installation